Studying HCI at Stanford

 If you're going to apply to Stanford HCI, I strongly recommend that you concurrently apply to the Knight-Hennessy Scholars program, which is a fellowship opportunity that is unique to Stanford.
 Note that its deadline is often earlier than the Ph.D. program deadline.

 For those applying to work with me, my group focuses on the design of social, societal, and interactive technology.
-That means that Ph.D. students work with me on topics related to designing systems that catalyze the positive interactions that we want to have with each other as groups and as a society.
-Each Ph.D. student finds their own intersection with these social computing topics: past students have worked on topics that include human-AI interaction with a societal bent to the work, social media, societal simulation, crowdsourcing, collective action, anti-social online behavior, online art communities, peer feedback in education, governance, and interactive systems that draw on large-scale behavioral data.
+That means that Ph.D. students work with me on building interactive systems.
+Each Ph.D. student finds their own intersection with these social computing topics: past students have worked on topics that include human-AI interaction, social media, societal simulation, crowdsourcing, collective action, anti-social online behavior, online art communities, peer feedback in education, governance, and interactive systems that draw on large-scale behavioral data.
 I encourage my students to find intersections that reflect and amplify their own interests.

 Masters applicants